andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AppendixA_ParametricModulation.rst

 We will first create timing files that contain onsets for the Gamble, the parametric value for the potential Gain, and the parametric value for the potential Loss, for each run; in total, we will create nine regressors.

-You can download a script to convert the timings into a format that SPM understands by clicking `here <https://github.com/andrewjahn/AFNI_Scripts/blob/master/make_Gamble_Timings.sh>`__, clicking on the ``Raw`` button, and right-clicking anywhere on the screen and selecting ``Save As``.
+You can download a script to convert the timings into a format that AFNI understands by clicking `here <https://github.com/andrewjahn/AFNI_Scripts/blob/master/make_Gamble_Timings.sh>`__, clicking on the ``Raw`` button, and right-clicking anywhere on the screen and selecting ``Save As``.
 Save the file as a shell script into the ``Gambles`` directory.
 Once it has been downloaded, navigate to that directory with a Terminal and run the script by typing ``bash make_Gamble_Timings.sh``.
 Within each func directory you should now see a file called ``gamble_Timings.1D``, which looks like the following:

 .. figure:: AppendixA_OnsetTimes.png